 I am to be for some time on a visit to his sister; he is at Mrs. Rivers's, but we are always together: we go down next week to Mr. Temple's, in Rutland; they only stayed in town, expecting Rivers's arrival.
-His seat is within six miles of Rivers's live paternal estate, which he settled on his mother when he lest England; she presses him to resume it, but he peremptorily refuses; he insists on her continuing her house in town, and being persectly independent, and mistress of herself.
+His seat is within six miles of Rivers's little paternal estate, which he settled on his mother when he lest England; she presses him to resume it, but he peremptorily resuses: he insists on her continuing her house in town, and being persectly independent, and mistress of hersels.

 I love him a thousand times more for this tenderness to her; though it disappoints my dear hope of being his.
+Did I think orould ake igs : he fee him think it possible, my dear Bell, he could have risen higher in my esteem?